lindseysim/interaction-handler/README.md

 <button class="ui-measure-cancel">Cancel</button>
 ```

-..are bound to `click` events.
-The name of the interaction they start are given by the `value` option.
+..are bound to `click` events via [`bindUiElements(elems, options)`](API.md#InteractionHandler+bindUiElements).
+The name of the interaction they start are given by the `options.value`.
 The cancel button, meanwhile, is set to only interrupt any active events, without starting any interaction of its own.

 ```javascript
 interactionHandler.bindUiElements(